hieupham19-hcmus/PathFinding/README.md

 - **Number of obstacles:** 3
 - **Polygonal Obstacles:** Three sets of coordinates are provided, each representing a single obstacle defined by its vertices.
 These vertices form convex polygons as described in the project's input format specifications.

+### Search Types

+The tool supports the following search algorithms:

+- `astar`: A* Search Algorithm
+- `greedy`: Greedy Best First Search Algorithm
+- `dijkstra`: Dijkstra's Algorithm
+- `dynamic`: A Dynamic version of the A* Search Algorithm

 ## Pathfinding Algorithm Usage Guide (use Release Version)

 This guide provides instructions on how to run a pathfinding algorithm on a specified map using the `pathfinding.exe` command-line tool.
 Information on setting up the required environment using `requirements.txt` is also included.